 La Cala De Mijas

-Located midway between the popular resort of Fuengirola and exclusive Marbella, La Cala de Mijas offers a charming village atmosphere and is home to melting pot of nationalities.
+Located midway between the popular resort of Fuengirola and exclusive Marbella, La Cala de Mijas is a very popular area of Mijas Costa, offering a charming village atmosphere and is home to melting pot of nationalities.

 There are many new apartment complexes and individual villas being constructed in this area, with very many more in the process of being released off-plan.
 Development in this area has been significant in recent years, although local town planning has maintained a low-rise-only policy to keep the visual impact appealing.
 This area is currently a hotspot for construction investment and growth.